emilk/egui/README.md

 * Anti-aliased rendering of circles, rounded rectangles and lines.

 ## Roadmap:
-* Native backend
+* Turn the [Glium](https://github.com/glium/glium) backend into a library
-* Some examples / documentation
+* Some examples and documentation
 * Text input

 ## Inspiration